 There are so many ways that we can help children to learn about food and nutrition.
-During the school holidays, with limits on what we can do at the moment, it is a great opportunity to do some activities with food.
+During the school holidays, it is a great opportunity to do some activities with food.
 Teaching children about their food such as how food is grown, where it comes from, exploring foods from different cultures or learning about new foods, helps children to be more confident with their food and even try something new.
 Here are some ideas you could try at home or in your early years setting:

 Make fruit or vegetable people